 Network Rail's publication "Investment in Stations - A guide for promoters and developers (May 2011)" is a framework that provides information on the principles and processes for those wishing to reopen stations on Britain's rail network and has helped guide our campaign.

 Involving the active support of residents in this campaign has been crucial.
 In addition to working with local media and the production of promotional materials (posters, stickers etc), we organised a village petition of all households in November 2011.

-The agreement by B&NES Council to be the station "promoter", to fund and engage experts to work with Network Rail and the rail operator to build the business case (a 'High Level Option Assessment') for re-opening Saltford station, was a major milestone reached in June 2012, as was the inclusion of Saltford station in the Greater Bristol Metro project at that time.
+The agreement by B&NES Council to be the station "promoter", to fund and engage experts to work with Network Rail and the rail operator to build the business case (a 'High Level Option Assessment') for reopening Saltford station, was a major milestone reached in June 2012, as was the inclusion of Saltford station in the Metro West project at that time.

-Our website provides a focal point informing all stakeholders of progress with the campaign to re-open the station.
-We publish our campaign news and plans on our website and regularly in the bi-monthly editions of SCAN (Saltford Commmunity Association News) that is delivered to all households.
+Our website provides a focal point informing all stakeholders of progress with the campaign to reopen the station.
+We publish our campaign news and plans on our website and periodically in the bi-monthly editions of SCAN (Saltford Commmunity Association News) that is delivered to all households.